Restriction of manufactured microplastics: nanoplastics in the spotlight

 .

 On April 26, 2023, the European Commission’s REACH Committee voted in favor of the European Commission’s proposal to progressively restrict the placing on the market of manufactured microplastics.
-The fate of nanoplastics is confusing: in principle covered by this restriction, they will however benefit from a “temporary” exemption whose deadline is not specified…
+But what of nanoplastics?
+In principle, they are covered by this restriction but will however benefit from a “temporary” exemption whose deadline is not specified…

 A proposal to restrict manufactured microplastics in all sectors

-These micro- and nanoplastics are added to a wide range of products for various properties.
-They are found in cosmetics, in children’s diapers, in cleaning products, in paints, on sports fields, in phytosanitary products, etc. Their release and diffusion in the ecosystems lead to a cascade of harmful effects, insufficiently evaluated, from aquatic fauna to other animals (including humans) that feed on them.
+These micro- and nanoplastics are added to a wide range of products for various reasons.
+They are found in cosmetics, in children’s diapers, in cleaning products, in paints, on sports grounds, in plant protection products, etc. Their release and diffusion in the ecosystems lead to a cascade of harmful effects, still insufficiently evaluated, that are affecting aquatic fauna and other animals (including humans) that feed on them.

-The European Parliament and the Council of the European Union now have a three-month review period, after which the regulation should enter into force immediately.
+The European Parliament and the Council of the European Union now have a three-month review period, after which the regulation should come into force.

-However, the fate of nanoplastics is confusing.
+However, it is unclear how nanoplastics are addressed.
 While the proposed restriction does not set a lower limit for the size of microplastics, and includes all small plastic particles, including nano-plastics, it also provides for a temporary exemption from the regulation for nanoplastics, without specifying a deadline…

-This temporary exemption would ensure the application of the text, in a context where existing analytical methods are not sufficient to detect, quantify and identify particles of this size, especially in complex matrices (e.g., nanoplastics from degradation found in lake water).
+This temporary exemption supposedly ensures the application of the text, in a context where existing analytical methods are not sufficient to detect, quantify and identify particles of this size, especially in complex matrices (e.g., nanoplastics from degradation found in lake water).

-However, this exemption excludes nano-plastics from the scope of the regulation, without specifying the terms and conditions (in terms of timetable in particular).
-It could incentivize companies to continue using nano-plastics and delay efforts to eliminate or substitute them.
-In the absence of specific regulations, there is no particular pressure to develop innovative techniques to detect nanos… However, recent progress has been made in this field, in particularly complex samples (taken from sea water, snow, air, sand or agricultural soil)2See Cai, H., Xu, E. G., Du, F., Li, R., Liu, J., & Shi, H. (2021).
+In fact, this exemption excludes nanoplastics from the scope of the regulation, without specifying any terms and conditions (in terms of timetable in particular).
+It could encourage companies to continue using nano-plastics and delay efforts to eliminate or substitute them.
+In the absence of specific regulations, there is no particular pressure to develop innovative techniques to detect nanos… However, recent progress has been made in this field, in particularly for complex samples (taken from sea water, snow, air, sand or agricultural soil)2See Cai, H., Xu, E. G., Du, F., Li, R., Liu, J., & Shi, H. (2021).
 Analysis of environmental nanoplastics: Progress and challenges.
 Chemical Engineering Journal, 410, [128208]. https://doi.org/10.1016/j.cej.2020.128208.

-This brief (or “future brief”) concludes that an inclusive categorization where microplastics also includes nanoplastics will avoid leaving a “gaping hole” in the regulatory regime for intentionally added nanoplastics.
+This dossier (or “future brief”) concludes that an inclusive categorization where microplastics also includes nanoplastics will avoid leaving a “gaping hole” in the regulation for intentionally added nanoplastics.

-This half-hearted restriction does not come unexpectedly, and the history of this restriction shows that the inclusion – or not – of nanoplastics has been an important issue, especially for industry:
+This half-hearted restriction is not unexpected, and history shows that this restriction on the inclusion – or not – of nanoplastics has been an important issue, particularly for industrialists:

-• In June 2020, following lobbying by industry, ECHA had removed nanoplastics from its initial draft restriction.
+• In June 2020, following lobbying by industry, ECHA removed nanoplastics from its initial draft restriction.

-• Following this decision, the NGOs mobilized at the European level (the BEE, Customer Earth, Break free from Plastic et Rethink Plastic) had published a report to ask for the reintegration of nanoplastics in the draft restriction of microplastics as initially proposed by the European Chemicals Agency (ECHA), by restricting them to particles smaller than 5 mm, with no lower size limit.
-The objective is to avoid an “absurd” substitution of banned microplastics by nanoplastics that would not be affected by the restriction being defined.
+• Following this decision, NGOs mobilized at the European level (BEE, Customer Earth, Break free from Plastic and Rethink Plastic) published a report asking for the reintegration of nanoplastics in the draft restriction of microplastics as initially proposed by the European Chemicals Agency (ECHA) (restriction on particles smaller than 5 mm, with no lower size limit).
+The objective is to avoid an “absurd” substitution of banned microplastics by nanoplastics because these are exempted from the restriction being defined.

 • The European Commission’s proposal of August 30, 2022, voted by the REACH Committee on April 26, 2023, includes nanoplastics in the definition of microplastics but excludes them de facto with the implementation of a temporary exemption.

-Although nanoplastics share many characteristics with microplastics, their interactions with their environment involve risks that are specific to them4See in particular The mobility of plastic nanoparticles in aqueous and soil environments: a critical review, ACS ES&T Water, Brewer, A., Dror, I. and Berkowitz, B., 1(1): 48-57, 2020namely :
+Although nanoplastics share many characteristics with microplastics, their interactions with their environment with microplastics, their interactions with their environment generate additional specific risks4See in particular The mobility of plastic nanoparticles in aqueous and soil environments: a critical review, ACS ES&T Water, Brewer, A., Dror, I. and Berkowitz, B., 1(1): 48-57, 2020, namely:

-• their ability to penetrate more and varied biological barriers
+• their ability to penetrate more numerous and varied biological barriers

 • their capacity to adsorb significant quantities of other pollutants (eco-corona)